AlinaWan/auto-chiseler/CONTRIBUTING.md

-# 🐍 Contributing to Pip Reroller
+# 🐍 Contributing to Auto Chiseler

-Thanks for wanting to contribute to **Pip Reroller**! 🎉 Whether you found a bug, want to add a feature, or improve docs — you’re welcome here.
+Thanks for wanting to contribute to **Auto Chiseler**! 🎉 Whether you found a bug, want to add a feature, or improve docs — you’re welcome here.

 ---